Last modified on:

 Pocket coils as a support layer are extremely popular with DIYers for good reason.

-Pocket coils in 6″ or 8″ heights are offered with or without firmer side-edging.
+They sell Texas Pocket Coils in 6″ or 8″ heights, which are offered with or without firmer side edging.

 However, we cannot guarantee information provided and strongly encourage you to contact vendors to confirm configuration, materials, and/or return policies.
 Seriously gang, contact them with any questions or concerns you may have.